Economic Growth and Opportunities

 There is no greater challenge facing families and businesses today than our nation’s struggling economy.
 And the American people know that “Job #1” for this Congress should be restoring growth and private sector job creation.
 The Administration and Congress should be working aggressively together to find more effective ways to spur private sector job creation and opportunities.

 The “real economy” is what I hear about when I visit small businesses and meet with constituents.
 People are hurting.
-Over 21 million are underemployed or unemployed, many for a year or more.
+Nearly 20 million are underemployed or unemployed, many for a year or more.
+The civilian labor force participation rate is at its lowest level since the Carter years.
+We remain stuck in the slowest recovery from a recession since World War II.

 Adding to this misery is the belief of many Americans that 1) they will not see a pay raise anytime soon, 2) the value of their home will not increase in coming months, and 3) this is not a wise time to make new investments.
 These factors perpetuate a deep sense of financial pessimism, uncertainty and limit consumer demand.

-I am an optimist by nature and I still believe that better days are coming!
-I support an action plan to create private sector jobs and careers, encourage growth, protect families and restore badly-needed economic confidence:
+These are among the actions that must be taken to create private sector jobs and careers, encourage growth, protect families and restore badly-needed economic confidence:

 1. Fix the tax code to help job creators.
 We can increase American competitiveness to spur investment by streamlining the tax code and lowering the tax rate for individuals and businesses, including small business owners, to no more than 25%.
 We have the highest corporate tax rate in the world.
 It needs to be lowered.
 In addition, we should allow businesses to bring back their overseas profits without having to pay a tax penalty so those proceeds can be invested at home.